madhurima-nath/regression_and_predictions/README.md

-This contains the notebook for the WW Code webinar.
-Add details later.
+# WWCode Data Science: Statistics Workshop Series - Statistics in Data Science

+## Week 4: Regression and Predictions

+The following topics are covered in the session.

-Simple Linear Regression
+- Simple Linear Regression
-Multiple Linear Regression
+- Multiple Linear Regression
-Prediction using Regression
+- Real-world Example
-Factor variables in Regression
+- Factor variables in Regression
-Interpreting the Regression Equation
-Regression Diagnostics - Outliers, influential values, Correlated errors Polynomial and Spline Regression
+- Regression Diagnostics - Outliers, influential values, Correlated errors
+- Polynomial and Spline Regression

+The New York air quality data is used for the analysis in the [R notebook]().

 ## References: